By Autumn Lytle, Gazelle Sports Website & Technology Assistant

 - Harness: Using a harness instead of attaching the leash to your dog’s collar.
 Collars can have a strangling effect on dogs, especially with the sudden movements that come with running.
 Using a harness also gives you much more control over your dog’s movements.

-- Stunt Puppy Leash ($38): Running while holding a leash can feel pretty awkward and unforgiving.
+- Hands-Free Leash: Running while holding a leash can feel pretty awkward and unforgiving.
 Every unscheduled sniff, every slight deviation from the path leaves you swinging in all directions.
-With the Stunt Puppy leash, that can all be avoided.
+With the a hands-free leash, that can all be avoided.
 Enjoy hands-free control when you and your dog hit the pavement.
-Versatile, flexible and comfortable, the Stunt Runner™ was created specifically for—and is loved by—runners.
-The flexible connector piece that attaches you and your dog stretches from 35″ to 51″ to easily absorb slight variations in stride, and clips to an adjustable waist belt with a sliding D-Ring to keep your running partner in just the right spot.
-All in all, a simple, lightweight design that won’t slow you down.

-- Dog Reflective Buff ($12): If you want your dog to join you on those early morning/late night runs, it’s important that you and your running buddy wear something to let drivers know your presence.
-Reflective gear is a perfect choice, and Buff has your pup covered.
-The Dog Reflective BUFF® is a stylish and multifunctional soft collar for your dog with reflective strips so you (and others) can see your pup on evening or night walks.
-It can also help to protect your dog from harsh winds and cold weather.
+- Reflective Dog Gear: If you want your dog to join you on those early morning/late night runs, it’s important that you and your running buddy wear something to let drivers know your presence.

 Pick a path